Fellowes Office Suites Underdesk Keyboard Drawer Reviews

 Unboxing and Installation

-The Office Suites Underdesk Keyboard Drawer is a fine choice for those on the tightest of budgets who aren’t seeking any of the available ergonomic features of a true adjustable keyboard tray.
-For a product that’s basically as cheap as it gets, it surprised us with a three year warranty and a functional, if minimal, design.
+The Office Suites Underdesk Keyboard Drawer is a fine choice for those on the tightest of budgets who aren’t seeking any of the available ergonomic features of a truly adjustable keyboard tray.
+For a product that’s basically as cheap as it gets, it surprised us with a three-year warranty and a functional, if minimal, design.
 The lack of tilt, however, is a fatal flaw that you may end up missing if you do decide to purchase it.
 If you’ve ever suffered from carpal tunnel, or if you want to make sure you never do, you should look elsewhere.
 If you’re just looking for a more comfortable typing experience on a keyboard that’s a few inches below your desk, the Fellowes Keyboard Tray will do just fine.
+However, it’s way behind leaders in the category like the SteadyType Exo, which brings the iMovR’s SteadyType technology to an ergonomic keyboard tray with a 30-second installation.

 Want to check out more ergonomic keyboard trays?
 See our comparison review of the most popular models.